Agenda

 Healthcare professionals must understand how to manage conflict.
 Physicians may have difficult conversations with insurers or patients, nurses must manage their teams or clinicians from other departments and administrators may find themselves negotiating internally or externally with providers.

 In this session, we will cover everything from understanding your BATNA (best alternative to a negotiated agreement) to refining your aspirations in response to the other party’s needs and tactics.
 We’ll use interactive, real-world negotiation simulations to help participants understand their personal tendencies in the face of conflict and learn how to manage their bargaining strengths and weaknesses.
-Focusing on healthcare examples, we will discuss how to manage difficult people, handle manipulative tactics, when to walk away from a negotiation and how to increase your likelihood of reaching the prized win-win solution.
+Focusing on healthcare examples, we will discuss how to manage difficult people and handle manipulative tactics, when to walk away from a negotiation and how to increase your likelihood of reaching the prized win-win solution.

 Noon – 1 p.m.